 I much prefer this garden covered and growing various flowers and edible plants but the past several years the whole thing was being taken over by oxalis and other weeds.
-It was finally cleared out again last year and then I could grow beans along with other plants.
+It was finally cleared out again in 2019 and then I could grow beans along with other plants.

 Earlier versions of this garden are described in the red patch project and of course you can see some other views in other spots around the website, but since I have moved on from the largely monocrop red patch to making a more useful space it has become a lot more interesting to me.
 Over the years since it was the red patch it has been planted in strawberries, beans, garlic, onions, various ground covers, plenty of flowers and even tried to get some seedling tulips to grow (which have always been eaten by rabbits, deer, etc.).